How Much Washing Detergent Should You Be Using?

 Knowing how much laundry detergent to use isn’t just about protecting your clothes and washing machine.
 Correct detergent usage also means protecting the environment.

 The less detergent you use, the fewer raw materials, packaging and transport is required.
 The less rinsing your machine needs to do, the less water and power you’ll use.
-Add to that a 100% plant-based laundry detergent such as that offered by bio-home and you can do your bit to save the planet one wash at a time.
+Add to that a 100% plant-based laundry detergent such as the Natural laundry detergent offered by bio-home and you can do your bit to save the planet one wash at a time.